openjs-foundation/standards/proposals/stage0/REQUIREMENTS/README.md

 * They should be available to travel for the meetings.
 * They should be ready to handle the conflicts of interest that might arise.
 * They should focus / address the concerns from the OpenJS Foundation and its projects' prespective.
+* They should be update the community about the meetings (either present/write)
+* They should be responsible for making sure the agenda is ready before the meeting.

 Questions that are essential to address before moving to next stage:
 * Will the existing communities are okay with OpenJS foundation nominating a representative?